dafer45/TBTK/doc/Manual.md

 All function calls to TBTK functions should be understood to be in terms of the specified natural units.

 # Implementing applications {#ImplementingApplications}
-For developers interested in implementing calculations that are meant to answer specific physical questions, which is also refered to as implementing applications, TBTK comes ready with a set of native Solvers.
+For developers interested in implementing calculations that are meant to answer specific physical questions, which is also referred to as implementing applications, TBTK comes ready with a set of native Solvers.
 This manual is mainly intended to describe this use case and therefore covers the most important classes needed to achieve this.
 In particular, this manual outlines how to properly setup a Model, select a Solver, and to extract properties using PropertyExtractors.

 # Implementing new Solvers {#ImplementingNewSolvers}
 TBTK is also intended to enable the development of new Solvers and provides many classes ment to simplify this task.
-This manual does not cover all these classes and the interested developer is instead refered to the API for a more detailed description.
+This manual does not cover all these classes and the interested developer is instead referred to the API for a more detailed description.
 However, developers are still encouraged to study this manual to understand the design philosophy behind TBTK, and to also use the already existing Solvers as inspiration when writing new Solvers.
 Doing so can significantly reduce the amount of overhead required to create a new Solver and makes it easier for other developers to use the new Solver in their own project.
 The development of new Solvers are greatly encouraged and if you are interested in doing so but have any questions, please contact Kristofer Björnson at kristofer.bjornson@physics.uu.se.